 - Having a system will ensure that we succeed in the long run.
 When we have goals, we create a “yo-yo” effect where once a goal is reached, we stop doing the activities that helped us reach our goals.
 The purpose of a goal is to win the game, the purpose of a system is to continue to play the game.

 Change Your Identity

-Focus on the kind of person you want to become.
-Don’t focus too much on the outcome.
-For example, instead of trying to avoid cookies, trying imaging that you are someone who eats healthy and lives a healthy lifestyle.
+We need to focus on the kind of person we want to become, not what we want to achieve.
+For example, instead of trying to avoid cookies, we should try imagining that we are someone who eats healthy and lives a healthy lifestyle.

 Four Steps To Behavior Change